tessercat/daoistic-book/blog/setting-the-bar/content.md

 we all have different callings, separate concerns.

-Farmers like talking to each other about their crops and teachers talk about discipline.
+Farmers talk to each other about crops and teachers talk about discipline.
 Builders talk about building
 and merchants talk about prices.
-Then teachers don’t lose control and builders don’t botch jobs.
+That way teachers don’t lose control and builders don’t botch jobs.
-Then farmers don’t waste effort and merchants don’t lose money.
+That way farmers don’t waste effort and merchants don’t lose money.
 Happy with our lot in life,
 we look different